PecanProject/pecan/DEV-INTRO.md

 Small scripts that are used as part of the development and installation of PEcAn.

 # Advanced Development Options

-## docker-compose

-To make it easier to start the containers and not having to remember to use `docker-compose -f docker-compose.yml -f docker-compose.dev.yml` when you want to use the docker-compose comannd, you can rename `docker-compose.dev.yml` to `docker-compose.override.yml`.
-The docker-compose command will automatically use the `docker-compose.yml`, `docker-compose.override.yml` and the `.env` files to start the right containers with the correct parameters.

 ## Linux and User permissions